wedog/koa-nginx/README.md

 The error event is emitted if the request to the target fail,include `err`,`req`,`res`

 - `proxies`
-koa-ngnix important parameter,required,expect get array,Each of the internal objects is a proxy combination, and some of the internal parameters can override globally parameters of the same name.
+koa-nginx important parameter,required,expect get array,Each of the internal objects is a proxy combination, and some of the internal parameters can override globally parameters of the same name.
   * `target` url string to be parsed with the url module
   * `context` Local proxy root address,required,string format
   * `logs` unrequired，Boolean, default true